Understanding Spending Behavior: Recurrent Neural Network Explanation and Interpretation

 Artificial intelligence is fast becoming ubiquitous across multiple industries with representation learning an auspicious method for customer micro-segmentation \cite{maree21}.
-Sensitive industries such as finance face legal and moral obligations towards the responsible implementation of AI \cite{vdBurgt19}.
+Sensitive industries such as finance face legal and ethical obligations towards the responsible implementation of AI \cite{vdBurgt19}.
 The European Commission has published several guidelines surrounding responsible AI and scientific fundamentals have been consolidated in recent surveys on the topic \cite{EU20, Arrierta20}.
 Explainability and interpretability are key elements in responsible AI \cite{Goodman17}, which are generally not yet adequately addressed in applications of AI in finance \cite{Cao21}.
 Our perspective on explainability in AI refers to a symbolic representation of a model, whereas interpretability refers to a human understanding of and reasoning about the functionality of the model.
 Explainability therefore neither guarantees nor implies interpretability.
-In this study, we address both the issues of explainability and interpretability.
+In this study, we address both the issues of explainability and interpretability and we introduce a novel method for interpretation of features based on inverse regression and dynamical systems \cite{parker, ceni19}.

 Our aim is to extract and facilitate the use of salient features in future financial services; we have already shown the potential in predicting default rate and customer liquidity indices \cite{maree21}.
 Our ultimate goal is the development of personalized financial services in which responsible customer micro-segmentation is key.